mozilla-services/pulseguardian/README.md

 * Restart the Docker daemon:  `sudo service docker restart`

-* You need to log out and log back in again if you added the current logged in user.
+* You need to log out and log back in again if you added the currently logged-in user.

-Finally, you can run tests with (from you project root folder):
+Finally, you can run tests with (from your project root folder):
 `python test/runtests.py`.

-If you prefer, you can run the tests against you local installation.
+If you prefer, you can run the tests against a local RabbitMQ installation.
 For that you can run: `python test/runtests.py --use-local`.

-**WARNING**: If you use you local rabbitmq instance the tests will mess with it (wiping out existing queues, possibly deleting users) so make sure you don't run the tests on a production instance.
+**WARNING**: If you use your local rabbitmq instance the tests will mess with it (wiping out existing queues, possibly deleting users) so make sure you don't run the tests on a production instance.